pokt-network/pocket-core-deployments/testnet-playground/config_generator/README.md

 Clone the repository and run `go build pokt-network/pocket-core-deployments/config_generator/main.go`

+Then look for your new instance in docker-compose ex `testnet-playground_419577000`

+Run docker-compose build

+Then docker-compose up

+Your network will now be running locally!

 ## Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on contributions and the process of submitting pull requests.